Section 506 IPC Punishment for Criminal Intimidation

 According to Sec.
 503 of the IPC, anyone who threatens another individual or an individual they are actually interested in with:

-• A damage on his or her reputation,
+- A physical damage to his or her person,

 Under IPC, a threat does not have to be direct.
 Even if the threat is made in public or to a third party, it may be considered illegal intimidation.
 It is equally critical to emphasize that the essence of such a threat must be real and genuine.
 If the one who is threatening the other is incapable of carrying out the threat, he or she will not be charged with criminal intimidation u/s 503 of the IPC.